National Honey Bee Awareness Day

 When is National Honey Bee Awareness Day?
 This holiday is celebrated on the third Saturday in August

 What’s the Buzz?!
 Why today is National Honey Bee Day!
+Also called National Honey Bee Awareness Day, the emphasis on this day is the word “awareness” as we are encouraged to learn how important this bee is to us.
+In case you are unaware, honey bees play a vital role in pollinating the fruits and veegtables we eat.
 Let’s celebrate and show our appreciation for the hard-working honeybee, who works so hard to produce the liquid sugary treat that both bees and humans love so much.

 Speaking of hard-working, did you know that many bees have to travel 55,000 miles to produce just one pound of honey?
 To get that pound of honey, those bees need to gather nectar from two million flowers.
 A single bee will gather just a 1/2 teaspoon of honey in its lifetime.
 After all of this hard work, honeybees deserve this special day of recognition.

-This day was first established in 2009 for beekeepers, as a way to promote honey and to encourage educational programs.
+The U.S. Secretary of Agriculture established this holiday in 2009 for beekeepers.
+It is a way to promote honey and to encourage educational programs about this important bee.
 But, this is too special a day to limit to the beekeepers.
 We appreciate hard-working honey bees, too.
 After all, they produce honey that we enjoy, and they are vital to the pollination of a wide array of our fruits and vegetables.
 Now, that’s certainly something to appreciate!

-Other Names: This special day is sometimes called National Honeybee Awareness Day and World Honey Bee Day.
+Other Names: Honeybee Awareness Day and World Honey Bee Day.

 Did You Know?
 Are you afraid of bees?
 If so, you have Melissophobia.